corva-ai/corva-example-ui-apps/README.md

 # CORVA EXAMPLE UI APPS

-> This repo contains all devcenter UI apps of Corva company
+> This repo contains all shared devcenter UI apps of Corva company

 All Developers working in this codebase MUST follow the [Contributing Guidelines](https://corvaqa.atlassian.net/wiki/spaces/SE/pages/333086721/Co)